space10-community/molalab-cv-experiment/README.md

 For the sake of our prototype, we bought the Hololens Shader pack off the Unity asset store, which let us easily create the dotted surfaces.
 It is obviously not included in this package.
 Feel free to [buy it](https://assetstore.unity.com/packages/vfx/shaders/hololens-shader-pack-89989) and only import their shaders.
 They are nice.

 Now you should be able to build the project to an iPhone.
-We currently have only tested on iPhoneX
+We recommend running the project on an iPhone 8 or newer.

 ## Troubleshooting